thegeek-sys/Vault/Class/Multicore/CUDA - Compute Unified Device Architecture.md

 ## How to write a program?
 You must specify a function that is going to be executed by all the threads (SIMD/SPMD/SIMT).
 This function is called **kernel**

 You must specify how threads are arranged in the grid/blocks.
-The following example is based on the above [[#^17831c|picture]]
+The following example is based on the above [[#^example-grid|picture]]

 ```c
 // if you don't specify the other dimension, are set by default to 1